AG-Philipsen/BaHaMAS/Manual_Pages/BaHaMAS-continue-thermalization.md

 Whether a thermalization "from hot" or a thermalization "from conf" should be continued is determined based on the existence of an already thermalized configuration from hot in the folder of thermalized configurations.
 **If at least one exists, then it is assumed that a thermalization "from conf" is being done.**
-This might not be ideal for the user, though.
+This might not be what the user wants, though.
-If a thermalization "from hot" is finished but one other crashed and the user wishes to resume it, the at-the-moment implemented logic will not allow it.
+If e.g. a thermalization "from hot" is finished but one other crashed and the user wishes to resume it, then the automatic mechanism should be disabled.
-Some work is planned to improve this aspect.
-For the time being the work-around would be to temporarily move out from the thermalization configurations folders all the configurations "from hot" referring to the affected volume.
-At that point BaHaMAS will resume the crashed simulation correctly "from hot".
+This can be comfortably done using the **\--fromHot** option.

 The input file of each simulation is adjusted according to the option passed and some sanity checks are performed.
 The number of trajectories which will be done is determined as follows.